 How to make crock pot bbq pulled pork

-Add all of the seasonings- brown sugar, garlic, salt, pepper and cayenne pepper.
-Rub this in good and make sure the entire pork shoulder is coated.
+- Add all of the seasonings- brown sugar, garlic, salt, pepper and cayenne pepper.
+Rub the spice blend in good and make sure the entire pork shoulder is coated.

-The pork just needs to be tender and easy to shred.
+The pork just needs to be tender and can shred easily with a fork.